As a lifelong dog owner, I have frequently asked the dogs in my life the same question, “What on earth are you doing?”

 They never answer me.
 At least not in words.

-That’s one reason this reoccurring blog post exists, in order to provide some insight into our dogs’ most dog-like behaviors.
-This month, we are covering the topic of why dogs spin around when doing various activities.
+That’s one reason this reoccurring blog post exists in order to provide some insight into our dogs’ most dog-like behaviors.
+This month, we are here to answer the question, “Why does my dog spin around?”

 Read Part-1 of this series: Why is my dog doing this?